← Back to Blog

 The text content within reviews provides valuable keyword signals to Google.
 When customers mention specific services, products, or location details in their reviews, those mentions help Google understand what your business is known for and where you operate.

 For example, if you run a dental practice in Denver and numerous customers mention "teeth whitening" and "implants" in their Google reviews, Google learns that your practice specializes in these services.
 This helps your business appear in searches for "teeth whitening in Denver" even if those exact words appear on your website.
 Review content essentially provides third-party validation of your business offerings and expertise.
+When combined with a solid Google Business Profile strategy to optimize your Google Business Profile, these keyword-rich reviews compound your local search advantage.

 Building Trust Signals and Social Proof